JackPot777/TelegramBotFintech/data/downloadedPhotos/README.md

-A Folder Where Photos, Downloaded by bot will be saved
+Folder with photos, downloaded by bot